 5. Go Exploring

 Explore the surroundings, avoid tourist attractions, eat where the locals eat, and walk up and down all the tiny streets where everyday people walk.
-I’ve from a friend that they avoid tourist attractions by deciding to us something similar to 4 wheel drive hire in Perth so they can drive through tough terrain to get to those spots that no one else might have photographed before.
+I’ve heard from a friend that they avoid tourist attractions and drive through off-road terrain to get to those spots that no one else might have photographed before.
 This could lead to finding towns and villages you never thought you’d find.
 You will start to experience how the people of the area live, play, and work.
 Don’t look at your watch, but do look at all that surrounds you, including the buildings, streets, animals, children, festivities, musicians, crafts people, workers, businesses, and a thousand other things the observant photographer will notice.
 Engage the people, smile, toss some coins to the street performer, and capture people as they live.
 View the area from all angles by standing on something high to shoot down and sitting or lying position to look up.
 Frame images with windows, doors, and archways.
 Incorporate as much texture as possible into the scene.
 The landscapes around your destination may include mountains, desserts, rivers, or other beautiful scenery.
-One of the best ways to see the landscape is from above, and there are many places like jettly.com where you charter a plane and get a tour of your surrounding from the sky.
+One of the best ways to see the landscape is from above, and there are many places where you charter a plane and get a tour of your surrounding from the sky.
 Capture the essence of the area, including the vistas, wildlife, and people.